 Research and Teaching Interests

-My approach to studying religion is multidisciplinary and my research and teaching interests focus on social theory, ethnography, methods for the academic study of religions, the primary materials of American religions, the cultural history of the study of religion in the United States.
+My approach to studying religion is multidisciplinary and my research and teaching interests focus on social theory, ethnography, methods for the academic study of religions, the primary materials of American religions, and the cultural history of the study of religion in the United States.
 Three broad questions drive my work.
 First, I am interested in examining how religion in different contexts creates, maintains, or tears down boundaries and identities.
 Second, I am interested in how religion both enables and constrains our conceptions of the world.
 Third, I am fascinated by how religion itself is defined—by academics, journalists, and practitioners—and how such definitions work in social and cultural arenas to “mark” the status of different individuals and groups.